How to Ace Your Interview

 After accepting an offer (verbally or in writing), please understand that you have agreed to work for a particular employer.
 Reneging (rejecting an offer after accepting it) has many consequences both for your career and for other UC Riverside students.
 Personally, you will likely burn a bridge with that employer, another UCR student may have missed on receiving an offer, and in a larger community sense, an employer may decide to stop recruiting at UC Riverside altogether.
 As such, the Career Center does not endorse this behavior.
 To avoid having to renege on an offer, students are advised to not accept an offer and continue interviewing until a more preferable opportunity comes along.
 While uncommon, the Career Center does recognize that reneging an offer is unavoidable.
 Should you find yourself in this situation and need guidance in your communication with an employer, please contact the Career Center.

 Dress for Success

-First impressions can make or break an interview.
+First Impression can make or break an interview.
 Dressing appropriately is key.
-Use this slide show to learn the difference between “business casual” and “business formal.”
+Use the following images to learn the difference between "business casual" and "business formal".
 If you need additional assistance, please stop by the Career Center.